 Peter Masterton (1841-1891)

 Peter Masterton was a watchmaker in Perth.
-In January 1880 he was convicted of pawning watches left for repair and sentenced to five years penal servitude.
+On 19th January 1880 he was convicted in the High Court of Justiciary, Edinburgh, of pawning watches left for repair and sentenced to five years penal servitude.
 Within a year his wife Isabella died a pauper at the age of 38, leaving five children who were brought up by their grandparents.
 In the 1881 Census he was on a prison ship in Chatham, Kent, over 500 miles from his family.
 He died in 1891 in Edinburgh at the age of 49.
-As the newspaper clipping reveal, he seemed to live life close to the edge, finally blighted by the heavy price he paid for pawning watches entrusted to him to realise a little ready cash to help support his family of five.
+As the newspaper clippings reveal, he seemed to live life close to the edge, finally blighted by the heavy price he paid for pawning watches entrusted to him to realise a little ready cash to help support his family of five - or were his motives more venal?
+He was 5ft 4 in tall, stoutish, with light brown hair and blue eyes.
+When convicted he had a cut from base of thumb across wrist and a scar on the centre of his breast, the marks from his encounter with George Marton of Brechin in 1872.
+He had flat feet and was slightly bow-legged.
+His prison record shows that he was in Edinburgh from 14th January 1880 (teasing oakum), Pentonville Prison, London from 6th February 1880 (knitter), Millbank Prison from 28th July 1880, then Chatham (labourer) from 1st December 1880.
+He was licensed on 22nd March 1883, destination Edinburgh.

 Genealogy

 Peter Masterton was the third child and first son of John Masterton and Isabella Kerr.
 They belong to the large group of Mastertons from Forfar.
 Peter Masterton married Isabella Rutherford in 1865.
-The three year old who narrowly escaped death under the wheels of a cart, would be Jane Laing Masterton, born in 1869, who lived to the age of 81.
+In the clippings below, the three year old who narrowly escaped death under the wheels of a cart in 1872, would be Jane Laing Masterton, born in 1869, who lived to the age of 81.
 A fuller genealogy of the extended family of Peter Masterton can be found at this link.

 FRIOCKHEIM. - Serious Case of Stabbing.